Molwickpedia

 • 1911 – Atomic model of Rutherford

-The Rutherford model separates the nucleus with positive charge from electrons with negative charge.
-Electrons are located in circular or elliptical orbits around the nucleus.
-The neutron was theoretically added to the Rutherford model in 1920 and was experimentally developed in 1932.
+Electrons are in circular or elliptical orbits around the nucleus.
+The Rutherford model in 1920 added the neutron theoretically, confirmed experimentally in 1932.

 The Rutherford model is the visual image we all have of the modern atom, but it had two problems:

-• It contradicted the Maxwell laws of electromagnetism in which charged particles in movement should be constantly emitting photons.
+• It contradicted the Maxwell laws of electromagnetism, in which charged particles in movement should constantly be emitting photons.
 Therefore, electrons should lose energy and fall towards the nucleus of the atom.

 • The atomic theory of Rutherford did not explain the atomic spectrum.